LUBGWMA Committee

 • General Public (position 2) – Jose Garcia, resident and community leader (Primary); Eric Ashford (Alternate)

-14. Formation of Action-Oriented Subcommittee and Appointment of Subcommittee Coordinators – December 2023
+12. Formation and Appointment of Subcommittee Coordinators – December 2023

 • Funding – Subcommittee Coordinator/s: Dan Dorran (PM); Gregg Harris(AM)